-YANG, Victor - Committee Chairman (Independent Non-executive Director) CHOW Yu Chun, Alexander (Independent Non-executive Director) LEE Ching Kwok, Rin (Independent Non-executive Director)
+YANG, Victor - Committee Chairman (Independent Non-executive Director) CHOW Yu Chun, Alexander (Independent Non-executive Director) LEE Ching Kwok, Rin (Independent Non-executive Director) TO Shu Sing, Sidney (Chairman)

-All of the Compensation Committee members are independent non-executive directors.
+The majority of the Compensation Committee members are independent non-executive directors.
 The Compensation Committee advises the board on the Group's overall policy and structure for the remuneration of directors and senior management.
 The written terms of reference of the Compensation Committee are posted on the websites of the Company and the Stock Exchange.